WANJARRI NATURE RESERVE

 In 1920, John Joseph Currie leased land to start a pastoral station and in 1940 his son-in-law, Tom Moriarty took over.
 Moriarty seems to have been more interested in prospecting and bird watching and only lightly stocked the property with sheep.*

-In fact it seems that it was Tom's interest in the local bird life that led to the station being purchased by the then, Department of Fisheries and Fauna.
+It seems that it was Tom's interest in the local bird life that led to the station being purchased by the then, Department of Fisheries and Fauna.
 Tom did not want the station to be amalgamated into neighbouring properties and arranged for it to be sold to the government department in 1971.

 The reserve still contains the original farm buildings as well as a number of relics including an old car known as 'The Goanna'.